aridjayarecipes/cutesrecipes.web.app/content/post/2471-how-to-prepare-ultimate-fish-cake-with-cabbage-wrapper-and-satay-sauce.md

 1. Prepare 1/4 cup crushed peanut

-Paddy&#39;s day potluck and Now, fried cabbage can be made in various ways but my favorite way involves pan frying it with bacon and onions.
+Paddy's day potluck and Now, fried cabbage can be made in various ways but my favorite way involves pan frying it with bacon and onions.
 I also like to keep the spices very simple.
 While the fishcakes are in the oven, make the parsley sauce.
 Melt the butter in a small non-stick saucepan.

 <!--inarticleads2-->